lizschuering/liri-node-app/README.md

 ## What's Next

-I'd like to reformat the Tweet created dates into something a little more human readable using [Moment](https://www.npmjs.com/package/moment) but I'll need to read up on the UTC date format first so I get the deprecation warning message every time that I run the `my-tweets` command.
+I'd like to reformat the Tweet created dates into something a little more human readable using [Moment](https://www.npmjs.com/package/moment) but I'll need to read up on the UTC date format first so I don't get the deprecation warning message every time that I run the `my-tweets` command.

 I'd also like to add in some other commands to access other APIs for the weather or getting the scores for your favorite sports teams.